sunisdown/faster_cpython/pep_ast.rst

 AST transformer API:

-* Add ``sys.asttransformers``: list of callable with the prototype ``def ast_transformer(tree, filename)`` used to rewrite an AST tree.
+* Add ``sys.ast_transformers``: list of callable with the prototype ``def ast_transformer(tree, filename)`` used to rewrite an AST tree.
   The list of empty by default (no AST transformer).
 The transformer is called after the creation of the AST by the parser and before the compilation to bytecode.
+It must return an AST tree.
+It can modify the AST tree in place, or create a new AST tree.
-* Add a new compiler flag ``PyCF_TRANSFORMED_AST`` to get the transformed AST, ``PyCF_ONLY_AST`` returns the AST before the transformers.
+* Add a new compiler flag ``PyCF_TRANSFORMED_AST`` to get the transformed AST. ``PyCF_ONLY_AST`` returns the AST before the transformers.
-* Add ``ast.Constant``: this type is not emited by the compiler, but only used internally in an AST transformer to simplify the code.
-It doesn't contain line number and column offset informations on tuple or frozenset items.
+* Add ``ast.Constant``: this type is not emited by the compiler, but can be used in an AST transformer to simplify the code.
+It does not contain line number and column offset informations on tuple or frozenset items.
-* ``PyCodeObject.co_lnotab``: line number delta becomes signed to support moving instructions => need to modify MAGIC_NUMBER in importlib
+* ``PyCodeObject.co_lnotab``: line number delta becomes signed to support moving instructions (note: need to modify MAGIC_NUMBER in importlib).
 * Add ``sys.implementation.ast_transformers``: list of transformer names

 Optimization tag: